Study of the IC 443 region with the HAWC observatory: Analysis and Results

 \subsubsection{Systematics}

 To account for detector biases, we performed the analysis with multiple detector responses that consider different calibration, detector and simulation effects.
 This includes calibration performance, charge uncertainty, PMT efficiency and PMT threshold.

-We also estimated a systematic based on the modeling of the region by setting the scaling factor of the GDE model to one.
+We also estimated a systematic based on the modeling of the region by setting the scaling factor of the GDE model to one and by fitting individually the different components of the GDE model which include inverse Compton, pion decay from atomic hydrogen and pion decay from molecular hydrogen.
 We find the difference between the default and systematic results and add them in quadrature to determine the final systematic uncertainties~\citep[see][for more information]{hawc,3hwc}.
 The uncertainties are listed in Table \ref{tab:results1}.